HeinrichHartmann/emacs-flake/README.md

 - **Latest Emacs Unstable**: Access the latest development versions of Emacs.
 - **Simple Installation**: Easily integrate Emacs into your Nix environment with a single command.

-## Prerequisites

-Ensure you have Nix installed with flake support.
-If you're new to Nix or unsure about flakes, check out the [Nix Flake Manual](https://nixos.org/manual/nix/unstable/command-ref/new-cli/nix3-flake.html) for guidance on getting started.

 ## Usage

 ```bash